-ED 674.
-Special Project Seminar/Practicum in School Improvement Leadership (Part A, 1.5 credits; part B, 1.5 credits)
+ED 674B.
+Special Project Seminar/Practicum in School Improvement Leadership II (1.5 credits)

 Topics of the seminar or special project include school logistics, scheduling, maintenance, finance, parent involvement, personnel, and human relations.
 Computer applications in management are reviewed.
 Other topics to address individual needs of students.
 For degree and certificate candidates, completion of technology competencies and portfolio are required.
+Part A addresses project completion.

-Required practicum for students seeking certification as administrator I. Prerequisite: ED 673 and permission of the director.
+Required practicum for students seeking certification as Administrator I. Prerequisites: ED 671 and ED 673.